GerradChibuye/gerradchibuye/README.md

 * Security monitoring
 * Infrastructure security

-My approach is to understand the systems and networks first, then understand how they can be attacked and defended.
+My approach is to understand the systems and networks first, then understand how they can be attacked, secured, monitored, and defended.

 ---

-##  Featured Project
+## 🚀 Featured Project

 ### SysGuard